trmxvibs/kalifortermux/README.md

 1. Open Termux on your Android device.

 2. Grant storage access to Termux using the following command:
+   `termux-setup-storage`
+3. first install the `git` package.
+   $ `pkg install git -y`

-3. Install the `wget` package if it's not already installed:
+5. Install the `wget` package if it's not already installed:

-4. Download the Kali Nethunter installation script:
+6. Download the Kali Nethunter installation script:

-5. Make the script executable:
+7. Make the script executable:

-6. Execute the installation script:
+8. Execute the installation script:

 Follow any prompts or instructions that appear during the installation process.